The November Meeting Betting Offers 2019 (Formerly Cheltenham Open)

-Cheltenham Racecourse is best known for the Cheltenham Festival, the culmination of the National Hunt season, but it is also integral to the start of the jump season when it hosts the Cheltenham Open in November each year.
+Cheltenham Racecourse is best known for the Cheltenham Festival, the culmination of the National Hunt season, but it is also integral to the start of the jump season when it hosts the November Meeting (formerly known as the Cheltenham Open) each year.
 This event, featuring the Gold Cup, goes back to 1960’s and having moved around a few times over the years it has settled at home of jump racing in Cheltenham.

 Seen as the meeting that marks the beginning of jump racing proper in the UK the Open offers punters a good opportunity to get a first look at some of the seasons fancied hurdlers.
-The Cheltenham Open is also a great time for bookies to test out their new national hunt horse racing promotions.
+The November Meeting is also a great time for bookies to test out their new national hunt horse racing promotions.

 On this page you can find details of all the latest and best deals that could save you save you a few quid or even enhance your winnings.
 Further down you can find details on scheduling, race cards and more.